BianXingchao/Deepfake-Synthetic-Image-Detection/README.md

 # Deepfake-Synthetic-Image-Detection
-Data-driven Security and Privacy final project - Deepfake Synthetic Image Detection-Dacon Contest This project is from DACON competition platform.
+Data-driven Security and Privacy final project - Deepfake Synthetic Image Detection - Dacon Contest.
+This project is from DACON competition platform.
 The related information is as following:

 # aihub_dfdc_challenge